nixxcode/Jvm-Brotli/README.md

 **The same applies for transitive dependencies as well!** You don't need to worry about others getting the wrong native library when they include your project.

 The **optional** tag is not a must, but is highly recommended given the JNI-dependent nature of Jvm-Brotli.
 It means your dependents will also need to add Jvm-Brotli as a maven or gradle dependency if they wish to include it in their project.
 This way, you are not forcing JNI code on your dependents.

-Finally, if your platform is not supported, We would really appreciate if you could create an issue and request for support to be added.
-The goal of this project is to make Brotli readily available to Java developers on as many platforms as possible.
-We can make it happen with your help!

 ### Usage Examples